What Are Opiates?

 Pain relief for severe injuries due to vehicular accidents, kidney stones passing or obstruction of the urinary tract, pulmonary edema, renal colic, rheumatoid arthritis, osteoarthritis, etc.

-Pain relief for terminal patients, as part of palliative care given to patient with advanced diseases.
+Pain relief for terminal patients, as part of palliative care given to a patient with advanced diseases.

 For relief of severe diarrhea.